geode-sdk/docs/mods/guidelines.md

  * The new mod must have some **meaningful changes** compared to the original, for example major bugfixes or a port to a new GD version.
 Simply repackaging Click Between Frames as Superb Input Precision is not allowed.
  * The original mod and mod developer **must be credited in `about.md`**, as per the no stealing rule.

-## Mods using Generative AI
+## Mods with Generative AI features

-> :information_source: Note that mods *coded* using Generative AI are subject to [different rules](#rejection-rules); this section is about mods that bring Generative AI into the game itself
+> :information_source: Note that mods *coded* using Generative AI are subject to [different rules](#mods-using-generative-ai); this section is about mods that bring Generative AI into the game itself

 Due to controversy among developers regarding the subject, mods that utilize **Generative AI** have to follow these additional guidelines in relation to their AI usage.